Breakfast/ Dessert/ easy/ few ingredients/ quick

 What is clafoutis?

-Clafoutis is a French dessert made with fruit that is covered with batter that consists of eggs, sugar, milk, and flour.
+Clafoutis is a French dessert made with fruit covered in a batter that consists of eggs, sugar, milk, and flour.
 It’s a thick custard that is similar to flan in texture.
-It’s usually made with cherries but other fruits can be used.
+It is usually made with cherries, but other fruits can be used as well.
+The recipe is simple to make and you won’t believe the results!
+A savory version of clafoutis consists of tomatoes, cheese, and prociutto.

 How to make clafoutis

-Learn how to make this incredibly simple clafoutis recipe.
+Learn how to make this incredibly simple, yet sensational clafoutis recipe.

-4. Bake for 35-40 minutes until the clafoutis is just set (it’s ok if it’s still wobbly in the center) and golden at the edges.
+- Bake for 35-40 minutes until the clafoutis is set and golden at the edges.
+It’s ok if it’s still wobbly in the center.
 Let cool slightly until lukewarm.
-Dust with powdered sugar, if you like.
-Cut into wedges and sefve immediately.
+Dust with powdered sugar.
+Cut into wedges and serve immediately.

 Note: The clafoutis will puff up and get golden on top, but the inside will stay soft and creamy.
-You’ll want to serve it immediately after baking while it’s still warm.
+Serve it immediately after baking while it’s still warm.
 Traditional clafoutis is dusted with powdered sugar on top.
-It’s baked in a large dish so it’s great as a sweet treat for a weekend brunch with the family.
+It is baked in a large dish so it’s great as a sweet treat for a weekend brunch with the family.

 Cherries and raspberries are my favorite fruits to use in clafoutis but peaches, blueberries, blackberries, strawberries, pears, or other soft fruit will work well in this recipe.

-Clafoutis is best eaten immediately after it is made and while it’s still warm.
-If you have any leftover, you can store them in the refrigerator and warm slices in the microwave for about 20 seconds or in the oven for about 10 minutes at 350°F/180°C to reheat.
+Clafoutis tastes best when eaten immediately after it is made, while it’s still warm.
+If you have any left over, you can store them in the refrigerator and warm slices in the microwave for about 20 seconds or in the oven for about 10 minutes at 350°F/180°C to reheat.
 However, clafoutis does not freeze well.
-The fruit can make it soggy and not so tasty to eat.
+The fruit can make it soggy and not as tasty.

 Clafoutis